chillum/chillum.github.io/src/cv.md

 ### Sr. DevOps/Systems Architect, Fortifier (since 2015)

 * Designed the IT ecosystem for the company
-* AWS environments set-up and administration
+* AWS and Azure environments set-up and administration
 * Infrastructure as code, set-up and deploy automation
 * Development and operations
 * Information systems audit